ernieMrtnz/csv-parser/README.md

 ```
 *** Note: Replace the `<filename>` with a filename that is found in /csv-files, and `<duplicateStrategy>` with `email`, `phone`, or `both` ***

-Once the command is execute to parse csv from intput, an `output.csv` file will be created in `/output-csv` directory
+Once the command is executed, the csv will begin to parse the input file located in `/csv-files` and then an `output.csv` file will be created in `/output-csv` directory

 ### Run the test suite
 ```